 Support groups for bereaved families

-SSAFA offers three support groups, providing events which facilitate peer support, a safe space to grieve and an opportunity for respite.
+SSAFA offers two support groups for bereaved Armed Forces families, providing events which facilitate peer support, a safe space to grieve for lost loved ones, and an opportunity for respite.

 Being in a group, able to express my feelings and hear others' experiences was like a release.